PROPERTY DEVELOPERS

 A condo built by a publicly listed firm is, on average, about 30% more expensive than a competitor from a no-name company.
 Additionally, developer-branded projects are easier to rent out and more likely to appreciate in value.

-Publicly listed developers have, in general, enjoy greater access to financing and a higher degree of oversight.
-They’re also responsible to long-term shareholders – not just short-term customers.
+Publicly listed developers have superior access to financing and a greater degree of public oversight.
+They’re responsible to long-term shareholders – not just short-term customers.

 Second, a good property developer should have at least a dozen completed projects in their portfolio, built to a high-standard with satisfied buyers.

-A developer’s previous work is important because it helps provide a basis for your expectations.
-This is especially true if you’re purchasing an unfinished condo project off-plan – which is oftentimes the default method in emerging markets like Thailand and Malaysia.
+A developer’s past work is important because it helps provide a basis for your expectations.
+That’s especially true if you’re buying an condo project off-plan, before it’s even finished construction, which is usually the default method in emerging markets like Thailand and the Philippines.

 Skip the Next Western Recession